American Realism to Pop Art: What’s Going On?

 The relation of bright sunlight and dark shadow in Benton’s undulating landscape makes for a feeling of strangeness.

 The work of Bo Bartlett, whose exhibition “Heartland” will open here at the Pennsylvania Academy on September 18th, also deals with how strangeness is in what we see as ordinary.
 Compared to Benton’s energy, the paintings of Bartlett are more quiet and still.
-Large in scale, they depict the casualness of a moment, a homecoming celebration, a woman riding a bicycle,
+Large in scale, they depict the casualness of a moment, a homecoming celebration, a woman riding a bicycle, a girl on a tire swing.
+For subjects he often uses family and friends:

 Bo-Bartlett-1995-homecoming-900